 “Victoria, aided and abetted by Rahm, submitted approximately $178,495 in fraudulent claims to the ILWU-PMA plan for services purportedly rendered to Rahm’s wife, for which the plan paid approximately $30,243,” according to the attorney’s office.

-Victoria, who pleaded guilty to one count of conspiracy to commit health care fraud and one count of aggravated identity theft in December, is expected to have a sentencing hearing on April 14.
+Victoria, who pleaded guilty to one count of conspiracy to commit health care fraud and one count of aggravated identity theft in December, is scheduled to be sentenced on April 14.

 Victoria submitted about $2,110,920 in claims to the union benefit plan, which paid about $551,810, according to the attorney’s office.